maco05/fiveguard_temporary_permissions/README.md

 # Credits

 The script has been brought to you by the one and only unique FiveM anticheat, [fiveguard.net](https://fiveguard.net/) [Discord](https://www.discord.gg/fiveguard) Create by maco_05.
-Also thanks to [OffSey](https://github.com/OffSey/) for help with preconfigured permissions like RTX Tgemepark and both of preconfigured rcore scripts.
+Also thanks to [OffSey](https://github.com/OffSey/) for help with preconfigured permissions like RTX Themepark and Rcore Clothing and Rcore LunaPark.